jiyounglee-0523/jiyounglee-0523.github.io/index.markdown

   I'm a ph.D student at KAIST Graduate School of AI, advised by Professor <a href="https://mp2893.com/">Edward Choi</a>.
   <br />
   <br />
-  I'm interested in Reliability, NLP and healthcare.
-I hope to make a reliable model that can be used safely in real world.
+  I'm interested in reliability, interpretability, and measuring uncertainty especially in NLP.
+I hope to make a reliable method that can foster usage of AI models safely in real world.
   Feel free to contact me!
   <br />
   e-mail: jiyounglee0523 at kaist.ac.kr
 </p>

 [<a href="https://scholar.google.com/citations?user=1TtwcikAAAAJ&hl=ko">Google Scholar</a>] [<a href="https://github.com/jiyounglee-0523">Github</a>] [<a href="https://jiyounglee-0523.github.io/assets/CV.pdf">CV</a>]

 &nbsp;